dclong/blog/misc/content/2019-05-11-tips-on-improving-spark-performance.markdown

     helps Spark SQL engine to fast locate target dataset to avoid full table scan, which accelerates execution.

-4. Persist a DataFrame which is used multiple times.
+4. Persist a DataFrame which is used multiple times and expensive to recompute.
+    Remembe to unpersist it too when the DataFrame is no longer needed.
+    Even Spark evict data from memory using the LRU (least recently used) strategy when the caching layer becomes full,
+    it is still beneficial to unpersist data as soon as it is no used any more to reduce memory usage.

 5. Add cast for join key to use bucket